 This is a small machine placed on the patient’s finger, toe or earlobe to measure the oxygen level in the blood.

 Swan-Ganz Catheter (PA Line)

-This is a small tube placed into the neck, upper chest or groin by the doctor.
-The tube is used to measure the level of fluid in the right and left side of the heart, as well as the lungs.
-Fluids, medications and/or liquid nutrition may also be administered through this tube.
+This is a small line placed into the neck, upper chest or groin by the doctor.
+The line is used to measure the level of fluid in the right and left side of the heart, as well as the lungs.
+Fluids, medications and/or liquid nutrition may also be administered through this line.

 Heart (Cardiac) Monitoring

 The person you are visiting will be placed on a heart monitor by means of adhesive electrode.
 This machine allows the staff to observe the activity of the patient’s heart.
 A picture of the heart’s activity is shown on a screen above the patient’s bed and at the nurses’ station, where trained personnel are monitoring the heart pattern.

 In addition to recording the heart’s activity, the monitor also detects muscle activity as the patient moves about in the bed.
 Such activity may produce a very irregular pattern on the screen.

 Intravenous (IV) Therapy